Writing 5 Registration

 Students who complete the online directed self-placement process and accept a recommendation to take Writing 5 are assigned to take the course either in the fall or winter; this assignment cannot be changed.
 During orientation week just before the start of fall term, when incoming students get access to DartWorks via DartHub, information about your writing placement and which term you are assigned to take Writing 5 (if relevant) will appear in the Prematriculation Credits and Exemptions section of DartWorks.
 Information on interpreting the information in this section of DartWorks can be found on the Registrar's website.

-Please note that students who have been accepted into an approved equivalent of Writing 5 (such as fall Humanities 1 or the special winter section of Writing 5 for prospective writing tutors) will receive notification and additional instructions for registration via email but may still show a term assignment for Writing 5 in the system.
+Please note that students who have been accepted into an approved equivalent of Writing 5 (such as fall Humanities 1) will receive notification and additional instructions for registration via email but may still show a term assignment for Writing 5 in the system.
 This is normal and expected.
 This represents your term assignment for Writing 5 should you change your mind about participation in the approved equivalent of Writing 5 and decide to take Writing 5 instead.

 Writing 5 Registration